kolenaIO/kolena/docs/advanced-usage/packaging-for-automated-evaluation.md

 test(model, test_suite, evaluator, configurations=configurations)
 ```

+!!! note "Note: test invocation"

+    Ensure that `reset=True` is NOT used in the `test` method when you only want to re-evaluate metrics and do not
+    have the model `infer` logic built in the image.
+The flag would overwrite existing inference and metrics
+    results of the test suite, therefore requires re-running model `infer` on the test samples.

 When executing `test` locally, the model and test suite can be initiated by user inputs.
 When Kolena executes `test`
 under automation, this information would have to be obtained through environment variables.
 Kolena sets up following environment variables for evaluator execution: